sophiakurihara/assessment-reviews/dom-assessment-review.md

 # Assessment Review
 ### Document Object Model

-Welcome to your JS 2nd Assessment Review.
+Welcome to your DOM Assessment Review.
 This will include some things from the previous assessments, as well as Array and Object manipulation.
 Below are some practice questions for you to get started.